nuejs/www/blog/perfect-web-framework/index.md

 ---
 date: 2024-01-23
 title: The perfect web framework
-desc: The pillars of a perfect web framework and a strategy on how to build one.
+desc: Nue's ultimate goal and the development steps to get there
 thumb: perfect-thumb.png
+og: /img/perfect-banner-big.jpg
 include: [ideal, roadmap]
 ---

-# Pillars of a perfect [*](#the-ideal) Web framework
+# Striving for a ["perfect"](#the-ideal) Web framework
-In June 2023 I had my final frontend rage quit 🤬 moment.
+In June 2023 I had my final frontend rage quit moment.
 The anger was so intense that I decided to change the direction of my career from a startup founder to a full-time OSS developer.
 I would devote all my time to fixing everything that is wrong with the current frontend ecosystem.

 I soon created a [project on GitHub](https://github.com/nuejs/nue) and called it *Nue*.
 It would be to be the web framework of my dreams.
 I wanted it to be "perfect" in the most literal sense of the word.
 In this article, I'll define the word __perfect__ and explain the steps on how to make the dream become reality: